KOSHIKAVERMA/Credit-Card-Transaction-and-Customer-Analysis/README.md

 ### Note:

-All these visualisations and their insights are generated after I added an additional week's data (31st Dec,2023 - 06th Jan,2024) using Power BI's append queries feature and then refreshing the dashboards.
-This demonstrated Power BI's ability to dynamically adjust insights and metrics in real-time, ensuring that the analysis remains up-to-date with the most current data.
+All these visualisations and their insights were generated after I added an additional week's data **(31st Dec,2023 - 06th Jan,2024)** using Power BI's append queries feature and then **refreshed** the dashboards.
+This demonstrates Power BI's ability to dynamically adjust insights and metrics in real-time, ensuring that the analysis remains up-to-date with the most current data.

 ---